 Weight is a sensitive issue for many people and getting to an ideal, healthy weight is easier said than done.
-But when you have diabetes, there are huge benefits to losing weight.
+But when you have diabetes, there are huge benefits to losing weight if you're carrying extra weight.

-- Diabetes diet plans to help you lose weight
+- Diabetes diet plans to help you lose weight, including your weight-loss planner

 - Your feelings about food

-- Being active to help with your weight loss journey
+- Being active to help with weight loss

 - Weight loss surgery.